I collect Western graphic novels. They’re my favourite thing in the entire world to read. I f*cking LOVE comics about cowboys.

 East of West

-This one took me three tries to get into.
+This one took me three tries to get into, but now I’m totally hooked.

 First, I read volume one of the graphic novel series.
 It’s a dystopian Sci-Fi Western in which the Civil War never ended, the United States was split into multiple nations, then hit by a comet and visited by the Four Horsemen of the Apocalypse.

 Death is 100% a Western antihero.
 Two of the world’s leaders (Republic of Texas and Confederate President Chamberlain) and a former Texas Ranger bounty hunter also amp up the Western-ness of this series.
-I found it more challenging than my usual taste, but I actually appreciated making my brain work to enjoy this rich storyline.
-I will continue reading this series.
+I found it more challenging than my usual taste, but I actually appreciated making my brain work to enjoy the rich storyline.
+Every time I pick it up, I get super excited to keep reading this series.

 This series is EVERYTHING.
 I am obsessed.
 I own all of the existing graphic novels, and have the next one on preorder.